vega/vega-lite/site/docs/mark/errorbar.md

 {:#properties}
 ## Error Bar Mark Properties

-An errorbar's mark definition contain the following properties:
+An error bar's mark definition contain the following properties:

 {% include table.html props="type,center,extent,orient,color,opacity" source="ErrorBarDef" %}

 Besides the properties listed above, `"rule"` and `"ticks"` can be used to specify the underlying [mark properties](mark.html#mark-def) for different [parts of the error bar](#parts) as well.

-## Types of Error Bar
+## Using Error Bars to Aggregate Raw Data
-{:#errorbar-types}

-In Vega-Lite, the types of error bar are defined by the `extent` property in the mark definition object.
+If the data is not aggregated yet, Vega-Lite will aggregate the data based on the `extent` and `center` properties in the mark definition.

 1) __Standard Error Error Bar__ is the default error bar in Vega-Lite, or cen be specified by setting `extent` to `stderr`.
 The size of lower and upper rules are standard error.
-As a default, the rules expand from the mean; however, `center` can be set to `median`, so that the rules expand from the median instead. **Note:** if the `center`is `median`, and the `extent` is not specified, the default `extent` is `iqr` instead of `stderr`
+As a default, the rules expand from the mean; however, `center` can be set to `median`, so that the rules expand from the median instead.

 <div class="vl-example" data-name="errorbar_2d_horizontal"></div>